 Kimmy Quillin is a Brooklyn-based painter whose work can be seen on the walls of Good Move as well as in Domino Magazine, West Elm and at Uprise Art.
-In addition to presenting her solo show Many Moons at Chinatown Soup in November 2019 she is looking forward to showing at Philadelphia gallery Spite Haus from December 14th to January 11th and participating in the Pocoapoco residency in Oaxaca, Mexico in February 2020.
+Kimmy presented her solo show Many Moons at Chinatown Soup in November 2019 and at Philadelphia gallery Spite Haus in January.
+She most recently returned from the Pocoapoco residency in Oaxaca, Mexico.
 Kimmy lives and works in Brooklyn, NY.

 Showcased work available through Uprise Art.